ravn/rc700-sysgen/README.md

     grep -q '04EF SIGNON' SYSGEN.SYM && dhex RCSYSGEN.COM SYSGEN.COM

 to view the binary differences.
-The grep ensures that the alignment is correct.
+The grep ensures that the byte alignment is correct.

 Before committing to git, remove CP/M ^Z EOF characters so git will recognize the file as
 ascii: